SediraYasser20/sinceerly-humanize-ai-slop/README.md

 > We now use AI to write emails, and AI to hide that AI wrote them.
 > This is the free, open-source version of that second step.

 A Chrome extension that humanizes AI-written emails — removes em dashes, strips robotic phrasing, and adds natural imperfections.
 Inspired by [Sinceerly](https://sinceerly.com/).
 Completely free.
-Bring your own Anthropic API key.
+Bring your own  API key.

 ---